Clinical UM Guideline

 In a phase 3 study to assess the safety and efficacy of Neupogen in the treatment of severe chronic neutropenia (SCN), 120 individuals with a median age of 12 years were studied.
 Of the 120 participants, 12 were infants (1 month to 2 years of age), 47 were children (2 to 12 years of age), and 9 were adolescents (12 to 16 years of age).
 Additional information is available from a SCN postmarketing surveillance study, which includes long-term follow-up of individuals in the clinical studies and information from additional participants who entered directly into the postmarketing surveillance study.
 Of the 531 participants in the surveillance study as of 31 December 1997, 32 were infants, 200 were children, and 68 were adolescents.

-Children with congenital types of neutropenia (Kostmann's syndrome, congenital agranulocytosis, or Schwachman-Diamond syndrome) have developed cytogenetic abnormalities and have undergone transformation to myelodysplastic syndrome (MDS) and acute myelogenous leukemia (AML) while receiving chronic Neupogen treatment.
-The relationship of these events to Neupogen administration is unknown.
-Long-term follow-up data from the postmarketing surveillance study suggest that height and weight are not adversely affected in children who received up to 5 years of Neupogen treatment.
+Children with congenital types of neutropenia (Kostmann's syndrome, congenital agranulocytosis, or Schwachman-Diamond syndrome) have developed cytogenetic abnormalities and have undergone transformation to myelodysplastic syndrome (MDS) and acute myelogenous leukemia (AML) while receiving chronic filgrastim treatment.
+The relationship of these events to filgrastim administration is unknown.
 Limited data from children who were followed in the phase 3 study for 1.5 years did not suggest alterations in sexual maturation or endocrine function.

 Safety and effectiveness of Neulasta in pediatric patients have not been established.
 The adverse reaction profile and pharmacokinetics of pegfilgrastim were studied in 37 pediatric patients with sarcoma.
 The mean (± standard deviation [SD]) systemic exposure (AUC0-inf ) of pegfilgrastim after subcutaneous administration at 100 mcg/kg was 22.0 (± 13.1) mcg•hr/mL in the 6 to11 years age group (n = 10), 29.3 (± 23.2) mcg•hr/mL in the 12 to21 years age group (n = 13), and 47.9 (± 22.5) mcg•hr/mL in the youngest age group (0 to5 years, n = 11).
 The terminal elimination half-lives of the corresponding age groups were 20.2 (± 11.3) hours, 21.2 (± 16.0) hours, and 30.1 (± 38.2) hours, respectively.
 The most common adverse reaction was bone pain.

-The product information label for sargramostim (Leukine, 2009) includes the following:
+The product information label for sargramostim (Leukine, 2013) includes the following warnings and precautions:

 Benzyl alcohol is a constituent of liquid sargramostim and bacteriostatic water for injection diluents.
 Benzyl alcohol has been reported to be associated with a fatal "Gasping Syndrome" in premature infants.
 Liquid solutions containing benzyl alcohol (including liquid leukine) or lyophilized leukine reconstituted with bacteriostatic water for injection, USP (0.9% benzyl alcohol) should not be administered to neonates.